Diet & Weight Loss

 You may want to pass on meat that comes from a factory instead of a butcher.
 “Preservatives, sodium, and uncertainty of the meat’s origin are three things that make me worry,” says registered dietician and nutritionist Gabriella Vetere, RDN.
 “Choose meat that your body can recognize, not one full of chemicals and preservatives,”

 Your penny-pinching, hungover, inner college student may be weeping, but your body will thank you when you avoid this sodium pit.
 Exercise physiologist and nutritionist Rachel Straub, MS, recommends steering clear of these packaged goods because they’re loaded with salt and very little, if any, nutritional value.
+Make sure you know the most harmful ingredients in packaged foods.

 They might seem like a breeze when you’re in a bind with no time to pack a snack for your kiddo, Straub says to try to refrain.
 “Since they have processed meats full of nitrates, refined grains, and candy, of course, this just isn’t a healthy choice,” she says.